rsafier/PkarrSharp/README.md

 The repository includes a test suite written in C# to validate the functionality of the library.
 To run the tests:

-1. Build the library using `cargo build`.
+1. Build the library and copy it to the test directory using `./build.sh`.
 2. Navigate to the `tests` directory.
-3. Run the tests with the appropriate test runner for the C# project.
+3. Run the tests with the appropriate test runner for the C# project, e.g., `dotnet test`.

 ## License